RE Useful Links

-The students should use the 2 areas dedicated to Edexcel - Philosophy and Ethics and GCSE Religions - The Catholic Church.
+The pupils should use the 2 areas dedicated to Edexcel - Philosophy and Ethics and GCSE Religions - The Catholic Church.

 Their class teacher will give them a unique code to access their work.

-GCSE Pods are a great way of students listening to condense snippets of information linked to the topics they are studying.
+GCSE Pods are a great way of pupils listening to condense snippets of information linked to the topics they are studying.
 Can be listen to at home, through their mobile phones or computers.
-The students are then assessed on what they have listened to.
+The pupils are then assessed on what they have listened to.